 Photo Source: Steven Depolo

-The Best management training programmes propel your future significantly
+The best management training programmes propel your future significantly

 By ROSHAN THIRAN

 Choosing the right career path can be very difficult, especially for those that just don’t know what they want to do even after university.
-As most university grads have not experienced the highs and lows of a specific industry or role, it is very hard to make a big decision as your career.
-I was lucky as I did not have to make that choice immediately thanks largely to being part of an entry-level management trainee programme.
+As most university grads have not experienced the highs and lows of a specific industry or role, it is very hard to make a big decision as their career.
+I was lucky as I did not have to make that choice immediately – thanks largely to being part of an entry-level management trainee programme.

 I began my career as an intern in General Electric (GE).
 As a curious intern that was hell-bent on being successful and graduating from university soon, I started asking around on what the perfect starting job of my career should be.
 After speaking to a few people, I instantly realised that the best place to start would be to be part of an entry-level management training programme.
-I immediately interviewed and was surprisingly accepted into GE’s prestigious management programme.
+I was immediately interviewed and was surprisingly accepted into GE’s prestigious management programme.